Anshika-1905/FaceRecognition/README.md

-#h Face Recognition Attendance System
+# Face Recognition Attendance System

 Motivation
 We aim to provide a valuable attendance service for both teachers and students.
 By implementing an automated and reliable attendance system that uses face recognition technology, we seek to reduce manual process errors.